 Call Center Analytics: Part 1 -Building a Scalable Infrastructure on AWS

-Call centers are a major part of customer service in the modern economy.
-However, maintaining an efficient and scalable call center poses significant technological challenges.
 Amazon Web Services offers a suite of services that can be leveraged to build a flexible data analytics infrastructure for a call center.
 This article explores how to utilize AWS to handle call recordings, transcriptions, sentiment analysis, and data storage securely and scalable.

 Check out the code repo here.